odeum/optimization/docs/patterns.md

-# React optimization - Patterns & Anti-Patterns
+# React Patterns & Anti-Patterns

-Quote: *"Premature optimization is the root of all evil"*

-Translation: *"Don't worry about performance until you have a problem"*

-This guide is mainly written for personal purposes, and as tutorial starter-kit for new collegues and interns working with [ODEUM Code](http://odeumcode.com).
+This guide is mainly written for personal learning purposes, and as a simple tutorial or quick-guide for other junior developers working with React.
+This guide will be updated frequently with new best-practices and explorations of new "hipster" React patterns.

+My company [WebHouse](http://www.webhouse.dk) is working on a lightweight React framework aimed at making design and development of Web Apps faster and easier and more reusable ... from our point of view.
+New collegues and interns working with [ODEUM Code](http://odeumcode.com) at WebHouse are also targeted with this guide.

 Main goals are:
 - A quick guide to the most common best practices and patterns when working with React
 - Patterns for optimizing React
 - What to do and what not to do
-- Personal React coding patterns - tips & tricks
+- Personal React coding patterns
+- Tips & tricks

+Quote: *"Premature optimization is the root of all evil"*

+Translation: *"Don't worry about performance until you have a problem"*

+With these true words in mind I will try not to overemphasize my need to optimize, perfectionate, structure, minify, clearify, design and architect the way I work and the way I prefer others to work.
+All is written and "architected" with true passion for well functioning and beautiful React code.

 ## Contents:
-This is what's on the menu folks:
+This is what's on the menu:

 - [Basic React Patterns](#basic-react-patterns)
 	- [Unidirectional Dataflow](#unidirectional-dataflow)